louiswillems/louiswillems.github.io/_posts/2019-05-14-Text Data Visualization with Google Analytics- Copie.md

 We will upload a sample of Google Analytics data from this news site, This sample contains page tracking events.

-The goal of post is to create a text data visualization tool that is intended visualizing most frequents words of most and less popular news articles.
+The goal of post is to create a text data visualization tool that is intended visualizing most frequents words of most and least reads news articles.

 This notebook illustrates how to: